 What are the costs for Dual Enrollment?

-- As a dual enrollment participant, you are only required to pay tuition, no fees will be required.
+- As a dual enrollment participant, you are only required to pay tuition, no fees are required.

 - Payment Options:

-- Visit the Cashier’s Office (First floor of the Taylor Center)
+- Visit the Office of Student Accounts (First floor of the Taylor Center),

 What happens next?